autonomousvision/py123d/docs/datasets/carla.rst

 CARLA is an open-source simulator for autonomous driving research.
 As such CARLA data is synthetic and can be generated with varying sensor and environmental conditions.
+The following documentation is largely incomplete and merely describes the provided demo data.

 .. dropdown:: Quick Links
   :open: